 When I initially began my journey, I found myself constantly researching and experimenting with new tools, products, services, and courses (and I still do).
 For me, it’s important to have the very best products in my solopreneur tool box.
 There are blog posts on the site about many of these products, but I thought it would be helpful to give you a one-stop resources page for all your needs.
 I recommend bookmarking this page for your reference.

 My Top 5 Must-Have’s

 Aweber – My favorite email marketing/list host software.
 I’ve tested many, and they win.
-Use Aweber to build your email list (possibly your biggest asset) and communicate with your audience.
-Building your email list is the single most important step you must take as a solopreneur.
+Use Aweber to build your email list (your biggest asset) and communicate with your audience.
+Building your email list is the single most important step you must take.
 Learn more here with this free 7-page PDF guide.
 You can get started for just $1.

 Authority ROI – Looking to start a profitable blog/authority site?
 This is the best resource I’ve come across.
 There are a lot of “how to blog and make money” courses out there, but I wanted the best one — Authority ROI is that.
 The course was created by Digital Marketer, a leading multi-million dollar company in the online business space.
 The course provides you with step-by-step instructions on how to design, build, promote, and systematize your new business.
 I highly recommend this for anyone serious about blogging!

 Screenflow (Mac) – I absolutely love Screenflow.
 I use it to create screencast videos, and it’s even great for light video editing.
 You can export videos directly to YouTube, Vimeo, .mov, .mp4, and more.
 The software is really intuitive for non-technical people like me.
 Windows users should check out Camtasia.